mnm678/CSStudyInstruments/bugs/whois_time.md

 **Current Stage: Bug Identified**

 Bug discovered when changing the result of time calls.
 The program appears to crash when gettimeofday returns certain changed values.

+### Week 3

+The bug seems to be occurring during a socket call in whois that includes a timeout.